caraian91/Java_Exercises/README.md

 Can be found in the **Car** folder

 📝\
-Create the Cars class.\
-Private fields and getters and setters: brand, engine capacity, price, model, year of manufacture, color.\
-Constructor default and parameterized constructor.\
+Create the Cars class.
+Private Fields and Getters, Setters: brand, engine capacity, price, model, year of manufacture, color.
+Make a constructor default and parameterized constructor.\
+Methods:
-Methods: void changeColor(String colorReadKeyboard);\
+1. [ ] void changeColor(String colorReadKeyboard);\
-void displayCar();\
+2. [ ] void displayCar();

 In the main method: Class Main, create an array with elements of the Car type.\
 Example: Car[] carArray = new Car[size];
 - Populate this array with 3 Car type elements, the properties of each element in the array read from the keyboard.